oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-justify-your-rates/rule.md

     - Our arduous [hiring process](https&#58;//www.ssw.com.au/ssw/Employment/Employment.aspx) ensures we only have the most technically proficient consultants with the best communication skills
     - A strong focus on [rules and best practices](/rules-to-better-scrum-using-tfs) ensure that we are consistently delivering high-quality solutions
     - Our [community involvement](https&#58;//www.ssw.com.au/ssw/Events/) (User groups, Hack Days, MS Events, etc.)  helps us to rub shoulders with the other thought leaders in our industry  and stay ahead of the game
-    - ​Our strong [partnership with Microsoft](https&#58;//www.ssw.com.au/ssw/Company/AboutUs.aspx) (our owner is 1 of only 3 Microsoft Regional Directors in Australia) makes sure we have support when we need it
+    - Our strong [partnership with Microsoft](https&#58;//www.ssw.com.au/ssw/Company/AboutUs.aspx) (our owner is 1 of only 3 Microsoft Regional Directors in Australia) makes sure we have support when we need it